Nathaniel81/AirBnb_clone/README.md

 ## Usage

 Once the servers are running, you can access the application by navigating to `http://localhost:5173` in your web browser.
-Register a new user, browse listings, make bookings, and explore the features of this Airbnb Clone.
+Register a new user, browse listings, make bookings, and explore the features of Easebnb.
 You can also use your Google account to log in via Kinde.

 ## Contributing